 |State||Employment||Annual Mean Wage|

-Schools with Masters in Forensic Science in Rhode Island
+Popular Schools with Master’s Degree in Forensic Science in Rhode Island

 |Master of Science in Forensic Psychology||Northcentral University||MS|